alan-turing-institute/MLJRegistry.jl/README.md

 - In a clean Julia REPL session, run `import MLJRegistry` and `MLJRegistry.@update` (which updates the `Metadata.toml` and `Models.toml` files).
+Quit your REPL session will now be polluted with MLJ model types related objects.

-- Commit and push your changes to GitHub MLJRegistry repository master branch (or make a PR for review).
+- Commit and make a PR request at [MLJRegistry](https://github.com/alan-turing-institute/MLJRegistry.jl).
+Once merged, the new metadata is available to MLJ.